-1. Complete the Application for Services form by self-disclosing your disability (Please indicate if applying to Staples or Brainerd).
-Fill out an application now.
+- Complete the Application for Services form by self-disclosing your disability.
+Fill out an Application for Services (pdf)

-2. Submit RECENT documentation from a qualified professional.
-See documentation guidelines.
+- Submit RECENT documentation from a qualified professional.
+See Documentation Guidelines

-***Once you are approved for services and you have discussed your Accommodations Plan with the Disability Coordinator, you will be required to request your accommodations that you have been approved for for your new classes EACH semester.
-Fill out your Semester Request for Services form now.
+***Once you are approved for services and you have discussed your Accommodations Plan with the Disability Coordinator, you will be required to request your accommodations that you have been approved for EACH semester for your new classes.
+Fill out your Accommodation Request Form (pdf) now.

 - The right to be treated with dignity and respect by all D.S. service providers (interpreters, note takers, student workers, office staff) and all members of the college community.

 - Equal access to courses, programs, services, jobs, activities and facilities offered by the university.